Enabling Event-Streaming Operations

 Modeling SSE in OpenAPI

-To implement SSE in your SDKs, model an API endpoint that serves an event stream in your OpenAPI document.
+To implement SSE in a generated SDKs, model an API endpoint that serves an event stream in an OpenAPI document.
 Each server-sent event can contain up to four types of fields: id, event, data, and retry.

 The example below illustrates an operation that streams events containing only a data field that holds string content: